abid-mujtaba/se-selector-app/README.md

 It will present the child with a pair of objects to select from and provide appropriate feedback in the form of audio clips.

+## Tablet Configuration

+To prevent the top drop-down menu (which children can trigger easily) and which covers the app you can enable "Screen Pinning".
+This will "pin" the app to the screen, and disable the drop-down menu as well as the bottom row buttons.

+Apps are unpinned (at least on the Amazon Fire HD) by pressing the back and app-switcher button simultaneously.

 ## Local Development

 ### Setup